-Ming-Hsiu YEN is an active composer and pianist.
-Her compositions have been played in the United States, Taiwan, Japan, France, South Korea, China and Hong Kong, and by such orchestras as Minnesota Orchestra, National Symphony Orchestra (Taiwan), YinQi Symphony Orchestra and Choir (Taiwan), University of Michigan Symphony Orchestra, and by such ensembles as PRISM Saxophone Quartet, Brave New Works, OSSIA, Music From China, New Music Project, and Society for Chromatic Arts, among others.
-She has been the winner of the Asian Composers League Yoshiro Irino Memorial Prize, the Heckscher Composition Prize, League of Composers/ISCM-USA Competition, the governmental Literary and Artistic Creation Competition (Taiwan), and Sun River Composition Competition (China), and has received commission awards from the Hanson Institute for American Music, YinQi Symphony Orchestra and Choir, PRISM Saxophone Quartet, New Music Project, and Asia Trombone Seminar.
-Her compositions have been presented in Carnegie-Weill Hall, Hill Auditorium, Kitara Hall (Japan), National Concert Hall (Taiwan), National Recital Hall (Taiwan), Aspen Music Festival, Brevard Music Center, Pacific Music Festival, SCI National Conference, Midwest Composers’ Symposium, Indiana State University Contemporary Music Festival, and The Intimacy of Creativity—The Bright Sheng Partnership: Composers Meet Performers in Hong Kong, among many others.
-Her music has been broadcasted on the Minnesota Public Radio Station and the Radio Television Hong Kong, and has been recorded on Innova Recordings and Blue Griffin Recording labels.
+Ming-Hsiu Yen is an internationally-acclaimed composer and pianist.
+Born in Taiwan, her compositions have been performed by such orchestras as the Minnesota Orchestra, Taiwan Philharmonic, YinQi Symphony Orchestra and Choir (Taiwan), University of Michigan Symphony Orchestra, Taipei National University of the Arts Symphony Orchestra, and by such ensembles as PRISM Quartet, Brave New Works, OSSIA, Music From China, New Music Project, and Society for Chromatic Arts, among others.
+She is winner of the 22nd Asian Composers League Yoshiro Irino Memorial Prize and Heckscher Composition Prize, and awarded prizes from the League of Composers/ISCM-USA Competition, the governmental Literary and Artistic Creation Competition (Taiwan), and the Sun River Composition Competition (China).
+She has received commissions from the Taiwan Philharmonic, Hanson Institute for American Music, New Sounds Music, Inc., New Music Project, Chinese Music Teachers Association of Northern California, Asian Trombone Seminar, and renowned performers.

+Ms. Yen holds degrees from the University of Michigan (DMA in composition; MM in composition and in piano performance) and the Eastman School of Music (BM in composition and in piano performance, with a distinguished honor of Performer's Certificate).
+At the University of Michigan, she was funded with full scholarship and was awarded the distinguished Rackham Predoctoral Fellowship during her final year.
 Her primary composition teachers have included Bright Sheng, William Bolcom, Betsy Jolas, David Liptak, Ricardo Zohn-Muldoon, Christopher Rouse, Steven Stucky, and Gordon Shi-Wen Chin.
 As a fellow of 2008 Minnesota Orchestra Composer Institute, she worked with Aaron Jay Kernis.
 She has also studied with Herbert Willi at the 2007 Pacific Music Festival, and with Sydney Hodkinson at the 2006 Aspen Music Festival and School.
-Her piano teachers have included Logan Skelton and Nelita True.
+Her piano teachers in USA have included Logan Skelton, Nelita True and Vincent Lenti.